-During the 2017-2018 school year, students in Ohio participated in the AIR standardized tests.
+During each school year, students in Ohio participated in the AIR standardized tests.
 These tests are designed to measure how well students master the knowledge and skills they should have in each grade according to Ohio’s Learning Standards.

 How are the test scores used?